 The registration can be filed either online or by fax or mail.

 Alternative licensing options

-There is an alternative licensing options, such as Creative Commons.
-It’s a non-for-profit which looks at providing alternatives to traditional licensing methods which fall between copyright ownership and the public domain.
+There are alternative licensing options, such as Creative Commons.
+It’s a not-for-profit group that provides alternatives to traditional licensing methods which fall between copyright ownership and the public domain.

 If you want to assign or license your copyright you should consult a lawyer.

 Transfer ownership of Copyright